Regular Rotating Black Holes: A Review: Regularity in Kerr-like Rotating Black Holes

 It is well-known \cite{Weinberg} that an arbitrary spacetime possesses at most 14 second order algebraically independent invariants.
 The finiteness of \emph{all} the invariants is a necessary and sufficient condition for the absence of scalar curvature singularities.

 A minimum set of reliable independent invariants for the RBH spacetime exists.
 This can be shown thanks to the following result by Zakhary and McIntosh \cite{ZM}

-\begin{prop} The algebraically complete set of second order invariants for a Petrov type D spacetime and Segre type [(1,1) (1 1)] is $\{\mathcal R,I,I_6,K\}$. \end{prop} Apart form the well-known curvature scalar $\mathcal R$, the rest of the invariants are defined as\footnote{Here the invariants are written in tensorial form.
+\begin{theorem} The algebraically complete set of second order invariants for a Petrov type D spacetime and Segre type [(1,1) (1 1)] is $\{\mathcal R,I,I_6,K\}$. \end{theorem} Apart form the well-known curvature scalar $\mathcal R$, the rest of the invariants are defined as\footnote{Here the invariants are written in tensorial form.
 See \cite{ZM} for their spinorial form.}

 where ${S_\alpha}^\beta \equiv {R_\alpha}^\beta- {\delta_\alpha}^\beta \mathcal{R}/4$ and $\bar{C}_{\alpha\beta\gamma\delta}\equiv (C_{\alpha\beta\gamma\delta} +i\ *C_{\alpha\beta\gamma\delta})/2$ is the complex conjugate of the selfdual Weyl tensor being $*C_{\alpha\beta\gamma\delta}\equiv \epsilon_{\alpha\beta\mu\nu} C^{\mu\nu}_{\ \ \gamma\delta}/2$ the dual of the Weyl tensor.
 Note that $\mathcal R$ and $I_6$ are real, while $I$ and $K$ are complex.
 Therefore for this type of spacetimes there are only 6 independent real scalars.